-4.2 Likely Evolution of the Environment in the Absence of the Plan and Proposed Material Alterations
+4.2 Likely Evolution of the Environment in the Absence of the Plan

-The Draft Plan has been prepared to further contribute towards the framework for proper planning and sustainable development that is already provided for by the Galway County Development Plan 2015-2021 as amended.
+The Plan has been prepared to further contribute towards the framework for proper planning and sustainable development that is already provided for by the Galway County Development Plan 2015-2021 as amended.

-The current Tuam Plan that was adopted in 2011 is due to expire in January 2018.
+The current Tuam Plan that was adopted in 2011 was due to expire in 2018.
 This Plan contains provisions that contribute towards environmental protection and sustainable development within Tuam.

 If the 2011 Plan was allowed to expire and not be replaced by the new 2018 Plan, this would result in a deterioration of the town's planning and environmental protection framework.
 Although higher-level environmental protection objectives - such as those of the 2015-2021 County Development Plan and various EU Directives and transposing Irish Regulations would still apply, the deterioration of this framework would mean that new development would be less coordinated and controlled.
-Such development would have the potential to result in an increase in the occurrence of adverse effects on all environmental especially components, those cumulatively.
+Such development would have the potential to result in an increase in the occurrence of adverse effects on all environmental components, especially those arising cumulatively.
 Cumulative effects occur as a result of the addition of many small impacts to create one larger, more significant, impact.